 Camerounais Airlines (French formal name: Société Aérienne Camerounais) is a national carrier airline for Cameroon, a country in Central Africa.
-The company’s head office is located in the Immeuble La Rotonde in Douala, Cameroon, the nation’s largest city.
-The airline has a primary base at Douala International Airport (DLA), plus a smaller secondary base at Nsimalen International Airport (NSI) in Yaoundé, Cameroon, the nation’s capital and 2nd largest city.
+Headquartered in the Immeuble La Rotonde in Douala, Cameroon, the nation’s largest city, the airline’s primary base is located at Douala International Airport (DLA).
+A second, smaller operating base is located at Nsimalen International Airport (NSI) in Yaoundé, Cameroon, the nation’s capital and 2nd largest city.

-Established in 1960 shortly after Cameroon became an independent nation, the Camerounais Airlines currently provides scheduled air service to 8 cities within Cameroun and 14 destinations around Africa along with nonstop service to Paris-CDG from Douala-DLA and Yaoundé-NSI.
-The carrier also operates dedicated freighters to and from several airports around central Africa.
-The company uses a mixed fleet of turboprop and jet aircraft to achieve its goals.
+Established in 1960 by the Cameroon government shortly after the nation achieved its independence, Camerounais Airlines currently provides scheduled air service to 8 cities within Cameroun, 14 destinations across Africa, and nonstop service to Paris (specifically Douala-DLA «» Paris-CDG and Yaoundé-NSI «» Paris-CDG).
+The carrier also operates a dedicated cargo division serving several airports across central Africa.
+The company utilizes a mixed fleet of turboprop and jet aircraft to achieve its goals.

 History